HTTPArchive/almanac.httparchive.org/src/content/en/2020/mobile-web.md

 Some takeaways:

 * Usage of Chrome is roughly evenly divided between the top 200 sites, the next 10,000, and all the rest.
-* The web has a **fat head**
+* The web has a **fat head**.
-  * a small number of origins constitute a large fraction of traffic, for both mobile and desktop
+  * A small number of origins constitute a large fraction of traffic, for both mobile and desktop.
-  * the top 30 origins constitute 25% of aggregate traffic on mobile
+  * The top 30 origins constitute 25% of aggregate traffic on mobile.
-  * the top 200 origins constitute 33% of aggregate traffic on mobile
+  * The top 200 origins constitute 33% of aggregate traffic on mobile.
-* The web has a **broad torso**
+* The web has a **broad torso**.
- * the top 10k origins constitute roughly two-thirds of traffic: 64% of traffic on mobile
+ * The top 10k origins constitute roughly two-thirds of traffic: 64% of traffic on mobile.
-* The web has a **long tail**
+* The web has a **long tail**.
  * 3M origins in top 98% on Android vs. 1.8M on Windows.
  * The tail is about twice as long on Android as Windows.
 This is most likely attributable to the larger number of mobile devices and users, compared to desktop.

 #### Traffic to a site from mobile vs. desktop (CrUX)

 *Could a website reason about their expected mobile vs. desktop traffic distribution?*

-It's hard to predict, because the distribution between mobile and desktop will vary greatly based on the site Furthermore, it heavily depends on the industry category (eg. entertainment, shopping) and whether the site has native apps, and how aggressively native apps are promoted etc.
+It's hard to predict, because the distribution between mobile and desktop will vary greatly based on the site.
+Furthermore, it heavily depends on the industry category (e.g. entertainment, shopping) and whether the site has native apps, and how aggressively native apps are promoted etc.

 We looked at the CrUX dataset to assess Chrome traffic to sites from mobile devices vs desktop.